Foxcord/foxcord/README.md

 **The documentation is coming very soon, In order to have more information about Foxcord, you can join the [Discord server](https://discord.gg/sTahUmwTsr) !**

+# 🔧 Contributing

+Before creating an issue, be sure that it has not already been deferred and try to come up with a simple approach to the issue so that deferral is accessible to all.

+In order to submit a PR, make sure you have read the [contribution guide](https://github.com/Foxcord/foxcord/.github/CONTRIBUTING.md)

 # 🚀 Other

+*Note: The project is in alpha version and still under development, so it is perfectly normal that you have many errors, we advise you to wait for a stable version before using it for your bot.*

 **This project is under `Apache-2.0` license**